ut-ldma/ut-ldma.github.io/lab/part1.md

 ### Cache Simulator Interface

-The main focus of the environment used is a cache simulator, which forms the backbone of the cache timing attaks.
+The main focus of the environment used is a cache simulator, which forms the backbone of the cache timing attacks.
 The cache simulator (in [```src/cache.py```](https://github.com/rl4cas/lab/blob/main/src/cache.py) ) implements the basic functions that are representative of a real-world cache.
 These include

 ```init()```, ```read()```, ```write()```, ```clflush()``` and ```parse_address()```, these functions are defined accordingly.